-The bill adds a new section, Section 7f, (Section 7e in the introduced version of the bill) which adds provisions regarding the department's authority to issue bonds or notes to facilitate a public-private agreement.
+The bill adds a new section to the act, Section 7f, regarding the department's authority to issue bonds or notes to facilitate a public-private agreement.

 Authority to Issue Bonds

 The bill authorizes the department to issue and sell bonds or notes for the purpose of providing funds to carry out the provisions of this act with respect to the development, acquisition, construction, financing, maintenance, or operation of a public transportation facility provided for by a public-private agreement or the refunding of any bonds or notes, together with any costs associated with the transaction.